Vikhnesh-Sathyan/sales/README.md

 - Clear browser cache and localStorage if authentication issues occur
 - Make sure all dependencies are installed: `npm install`

-### Database Issues
-- Run `node seed.js` again to reset and populate the database
-- Check MongoDB connection string in `.env` file
-- Verify MongoDB is accessible

 ### Authentication Issues (JWT)
 - Ensure `JWT_SECRET` is set in `.env` file (required for JWT token signing)